ironhack-datalabs/lab-mysql/myproject/README.md

 ## Queries
 ### Query 1
 I executed this query to understand which Chains were the most popular among the customers.
 To do so, I grouped the number of transactions by each chain.
 From the results, I can conlude that chain 4, 2, 1, and 33 are the most popular.
-Since the 4 most popular have small number ChainIDs, there is a chance that his analysis is biased by how long the chain has been on the network.
-In addition, I created a temporary table to further analyze the results.
+I created a temporary table to further analyze the results.
 ```
 CREATE TEMPORARY TABLE CCS.transactions_by_chain
 SELECT gasstations.ChainID, COUNT(transactions_1k.TransactionID) AS "Transactions by Chain"